 In her role as Online Editor at Cork Feminista Maureen worked to foster an inclusive and intersectional feminism.

 Cork Feminista was founded by Linda Kelly and Dr. Jennifer DeWan in August 2010 to provide a discussion and activist space for feminism in Cork.
 It is a collective of women and men who meet once a month to discuss different issues related to gender equality and feminism.
 The meetings allow participants to explore their thoughts on issues and network with other campaigners.

-In April 2012, Audrey Ellard Walsh joined the Cork Feminista team as our online editor.
+From April 2012 to February 2013, Audrey Ellard Walsh joined the Cork Feminista team as our online editor.
 Audrey first became involved with Cork Feminista two years ago when Gender Equality Officer for the UCC Students’ Union.
 As an activist much of her work has been around the topic of encouraging young women to get involved in student politics and in raising awareness of the inequalities in the political field at large.

 She is no stranger to writing on feminist issues, as Deputy Editor for the UCC Express, blogger and a contributer to online and print publications.
 She has also interned with European Movement Ireland as a Communications Stagiaire.

 She has a BA in English and Politics from UCC and is studying for an MBS in Government.